-When you have your MVP (Minimum Viable Product) ready you obviously need to put it in the hands of real users.
-A very good way to start is to demo it "in real life” to potential customers.
-To find potential customers, to go to their office, to show your MVP and to let them try it.
+When you have your MVP (Minimum Viable Product) ready, the obvious next step is to put it in the hands of real users.
+A great way to start is to demo it "in real life” to potential customers: to find potential customers, to go to their office, to show your MVP, and to let them try it.

 - You can see his reactions live whether they are expressed intentionally (verbal feedback) or not (face expressions).